ray-project/ray/doc/source/rllib/rllib-examples.rst

 -  |new_stack| `How to set up curriculum learning with the custom callbacks API <https://github.com/ray-project/ray/blob/master/rllib/examples/curriculum/curriculum_learning.py>`__:
    Example of how to make the environment go through different levels of difficulty (from easy to harder to solve) and thus help the learning algorithm to cope with an otherwise unsolvable task.
-   Also see the :doc:`curriculum learning how-to </rllib/rllib-advanced-api#curriculum-learning>` from the documentation.
+   Also see the :doc:`curriculum learning how-to </rllib/rllib-advanced-api>` from the documentation.

 Debugging
 ---------
+- |old_stack| `How to train an RLlib algorithm using a deterministic/reproducible setup <https://github.com/ray-project/ray/blob/master/rllib/examples/debugging/deterministic_training.py>`__:
+   Example showing how you can train an RLlib algo in a deterministic, reproducible fashion using seeding.

 Environments
 ------------